 Expocamo S.A.- Barrio Teodoro Lopez, de donde fue el Ranchon 1c a.
 Oeste 1c. al Sur.
 Ocotal

-One day, a partner roaster named Roger Wittwer introduced me to his direct trade partner Francisco.
+One day, a partner roaster named Roger Wittwer introduced us to his direct trade partner Francisco.
 He needed help importing Nicaraguan specialty coffees to Europe, and Roger thought we could be a match.
 We began talking regularly and I learned about Francisco’s crazy level of experience.

 Starting off on his coffee journey as a boy on his father’s farm, Francisco’s talent and drive found him cupping for the national Cup of Excellence competition already at age 18.
 He then moved to the States to become a roaster at Stumptown, worked on the side of export for a while and finally started Expocamo, a company aimed at developing and exporting only the coffees of farmers that he calls his friends.